thekosmonauten-hub/FracturedConcord/Assets/Documentation/AscendancyIdeas.md

 Synergy: Cleanly reinforces the Battle Rhythm triad (Attack–Guard–Skill).

 Tactical Transference
-When you end your turn with Battle Rhythm, your next turn starts with +2 Momentum stacks, increasing card speed and damage by 10%.
+When you end your turn with Battle Rhythm, your next turn starts with +2 Momentum stacks.

 Synergy: Rewards end-of-turn control; builds continuity between turns.